 - i.
+The ownership of any subcontractor with whom the provider has had business transactions totaling more than \$25,000 during the 12-month period ending on the date of the request; and - ii.
+Any significant business transactions between the provider and any wholly owned supplier, or between the provider and any subcontractor, during the 5-year period ending on the date of the request. - 5.
+Crimes. - i.
 Violations of Criminal Law.
 Contractor must disclose, in a timely manner, in writing to the County all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting this Agreement.
 Contractor is required to report certain civil, criminal, or administrative proceedings to the System for Award Management (SAM) located at www.sam.gov.
 Failure to make required disclosures can result in any of the remedies for noncompliance described in 45 C.F.R.
 Section 75.371 and/or 2 CFR §200.338, including suspension or debarment.
 (See also 2 C.F.R. parts 180 and 376, and 31 U.S.C.
 3321.) - ii.
 Persons Convicted of Crimes Related to Federal Health Care Programs.
-Contractor shall submit the following disclosures to County regarding its owners, persons with controlling interest, agents, and managing employee's criminal convictions prior to entering into this Agreement and at any time upon County's request: - a.
+Contractor shall submit the following disclosures to County regarding its owners, persons with controlling interest, agents, and managing employee's criminal convictions prior to entering into this Agreement and at any time upon County's request: - iii.
 The identity of any person who is a managing employee of the Contractor who has been convicted of a crime related to federal health care programs.
-(42 C.F.R. § 455.106(a)(1), (2).) - b.
+(42 C.F.R. § 455.106(a)(1), (2).) - iv.
 The identity of any person who is an agent of the Contractor who has been convicted of a crime related to federal health care programs.
 (42 C.F.R. § 455.1 06(a)(1), (2).)
-For this purpose, the word "agent" has the meaning described in 42 Code of Federal Regulations part 455.101 - iii.
+For this purpose, the word "agent" has the meaning described in 42 Code of Federal Regulations part 455.101 - v.
 Timing for Disclosures of Crimes.
 The Contractor shall supply disclosures regarding crimes before entering into the contract and at any time upon the County or DHCS' request. - C. Lobbying.
-Contractor shall complete a Certification Regarding Lobbying as set forth in Exhibit D, Attachments 1, and, if applicable, a Lobbying Restrictions and Disclosure Certification as set forth in Exhibit D, Attachments 2, of this Agreement. - 1.
-This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
+Contractor shall complete a Certification Regarding Lobbying as set forth in Exhibit D, Attachments 1, and, if applicable, a Lobbying Restrictions and Disclosure Certification as set forth in Exhibit D, Attachments 2, of this Agreement.

+- 1. This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
 Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Title 31, U.S. Code.
-Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

-2. Contractor also agrees by signing this Agreement that he or she shall require that the language of this certification be included in all lower-tier subcontracts, which exceed \$100,000 and that all such sub recipients shall certify and disclose accordingly.
+Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure. - 2.
+Contractor also agrees by signing this Agreement that he or she shall require that the language of this certification be included in all lower-tier subcontracts, which exceed \$100,000 and that all such sub recipients shall certify and disclose accordingly.